 To cure or to dry?
 That is the question!

-2) Epoxy clays, which cure rather than dry, as a result of a chemical reaction.
-They are usually sold in two parts that are mixed together.
+2) Epoxy clays, which undergo a curing process through a chemical reaction, typically sold in two separate components that are mixed together.

 Dry Time 🕒

 Air dry clays allow for an almost indefinite workable time frame.
 They can be kept moist for extended periods, and adding water to the not-yet-dry clay brings it back to life.
 In contrast, once mixed, epoxy clays will cure within several hours (it varies between brands), with no pause button.

 Although this rigidity might not suit every sculptor, it's worth noting that both clay types can be sanded, drilled, and carved after drying or curing.
 So, revisions and re-sculpting are still on the table.

 Epoxy clays can potentially cause skin reactions due to their organic compounds, often required for triggering the chemical curing process.
 However, wearing gloves while mixing can prevent any potential irritation.

 On the other hand, air dry clays like Premier and Creative Paperclay are non-toxic, making them a safer choice for the more health-conscious or accident-prone artists among us.

 Epoxy clays generally cure stronger but also heavier than air dry clays.
 This isn't necessarily a disadvantage but is worth considering based on the specific demands of your project.